Safe Accommodation, Housing & Homelessness Services information & resources

 Resources & Services in Clarence:

 Clarence City Council has created a Support and Care Contact card.
 This card outlines all of the relevant housing, food and service provision organisations within the municipality, that may be of some assistance to those experiencing homelessness.
-These can be forwarded to individuals or organisations, on request – For more information, contact Liz or Jane on 6217 9500.
+These can be forwarded to individuals or organisations, on request – For more information, contact Simon or Jane on 6217 9500.

-Loui’s Van attend Clarence twice a week:
+Loui’s Van attend Clarence at the following sites, each week: